feilipu/NASCOM_BASIC_4.7/rc2014_NascomBasic32k_8085_AM9511/README.md

 Any BASIC programs loaded will also remain in place during a Warm Reset.

 Issuing the `RESET` keyword will clear the RC2014 RAM, and provide an option to return the original memory size. `RESET` is functionally equivalent to a cold start.

+The standard `WIDTH` statement has been extended to support setting the column width using `WIDTH I,J` where `I` is the screen width, and `J` is the comma column width.

 # Credits